mozilla3Devmtn/mini-userProfiles/README.md

 ```

 # Step 6 - The View
-Now we have our data in our view, but it's a little ugly.
-Let's do some simple configuration to make it a bit more userfriendly.
-Typically when you have an array of data, it's a good idea to use ng-repeat to organize it.
+Now we have our data in our view, but its a little ugly.
+Lets do some simple configuration to make it a bit more userfriendly.
+Typically when you have an array of data, its a good idea to use ng-repeat to organize it.

 ``` html
 <div ng-repeat="user in users">